albertcmiller1/order_book/README.md

 * aws sdk or http library for posting matches
 * remove total_volume and num_limit_nodes?
 * python program to test multiple users firing off orders
+* either configure Dynamo for CPP or use [MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/)

 ## Future ideas
 * convert limit DLL to tree
 * how to build a driver/buffer for much faster performance
-* frontend to view the spread. broadcast the needed info using socket [example](https://www.youtube.com/watch?v=hgOXY-r3xJM&ab_channel=ChadThackray)
+* frontend to view the spread. broadcast the needed info using socket. [example](https://www.youtube.com/watch?v=hgOXY-r3xJM&ab_channel=ChadThackray)
 * only run the bots during market hours
 * maybe using an AWS SQS would be better for holding buy and sell orders? then we could have a more distrubuted matching service aka more scalable
 * would be cool to host a small websocket (python) on the EC2 to show how much memory/cpu the server has used